ptoxxxxx/My-Software-Tester-Portfolio/README.md

 ## About me

 My name is Pawel Tomanek.
-I am currently building basic skillset and experience of a software tester.
+I am currently building a basic skillset and getting experience of a software tester.
 Please find below the list where I'll try to keep the track of my progress.